 Here are the steps you can take to prevent car theft:

-1. Have your car vehicle identification number (VIN) etched on each of the windows.
+Have your car vehicle identification number (VIN) etched on each of the windows.
 Car thieves want an easy deal.
 They don’t want to go to the expense of replacing all the glass that could trace it back to its rightful owner.

-Leave your car in gear with the wheels turned toward the curb, especially if you are parked on a hill.
+Leave your car in gear with the wheels turned toward the kerb, especially if you're parked on a hill.
 This makes it harder for thieves to tow your vehicle.

-3. Don’t advertise your wares.
+Don’t advertise your items.
 Always hide sat-navs or take them into your house.
-Try to remove the sucker pad residue, which is a giveaway.
-Never leave anything else that is portable in sight.
+Try to remove the sucker pad residue too as this can be a giveaway.
+Never leave anything else that’s portable in sight.

-4. Check you have locked your car.
-It is not uncommon for key fobs to play up, meaning you wander off leaving your car exposed.
-Thieves know this and will touch-up doors to see whether they are unlocked.
+Check that you've locked your car.
+It’s not uncommon for key fobs to malfunction and leave your car unlocked.
+Thieves know this and test doors to see whether they’re unlocked for an easy steal.

-5. Be aware of your car modifications, such as chrome hub caps.
-They'll make your car stand out and potentially more attractive to thieves and vandals.
+Be aware of your car modifications, such as chrome hub caps.
+They could make your car more attractive to thieves and vandals.

-7. Invest in car security.
-Crook locks, steering wheel locks and handbrake locks might seem old school, but these are effective methods for protecting your car from thieves.
+Invest in car security.
+Steering wheel locks and handbrake locks are effective methods for protecting your car from thieves.
 As well as providing an extra layer of security, the brightly coloured locks act as a visual deterrent to thieves.
-You can find more tips in our car security guide.

 How do thieves mark cars to steal?